jedh2/movie_recommender/README.md

 </div>

 ### Background
-* In June 2024, Netflix was one of the largest media companies in the world and had a revenue of 9.56 billion dollars.1
+* In June 2024, Netflix was one of the largest media companies in the world and had a revenue of 9.56 billion dollars.
-* Netflix believes it could lose 1 billion dollars every year without their recommendation engine.2
+* Netflix believes it could lose 1 billion dollars every year without their recommendation engine.
-* Netflix creates original content from their recommendation engine with 93% of their original content being renewed.3
+* Netflix creates original content from their recommendation engine with 93% of their original content being renewed.

 <div align="center">
   <a href="https://github.com/jedh2/movie_recommender">